sika7/coc-aiAssist/README.md

 ## Usage

 ### Quick Assist

-1. Run `:CocCommand claude.quickAssist`
+1. Run `:CocCommand aiAssist.quickAssist`
 2. Type your question in the input box
 3. Claude will respond and the answer will be saved in history

 ### Detailed Assist

-1. Run `:CocCommand claude.detailedAssist`
+1. Run `:CocCommand aiAssist.detailedAssist`
 2. Select a prompt template
 3. Enter your question
 4. Claude will respond with a more detailed answer

 ### Model Selection

-1. Run `:CocCommand claude.selectModel`
+1. Run `:CocCommand aiAssist.selectModel`
 2. Choose from available Claude models
 3. The selected model will be used for future requests

 ### System Prompt Selection

-1. Run `:CocCommand claude.selectSystemPrompt`
+1. Run `:CocCommand aiAssist.selectSystemPrompt`
 2. Choose from available system prompts
 3. The selected system prompt defines Claude's behavior